Lexington Winter Invitational

 Becca Traber Paradigm

-My email is beccatraber (at) gmail (dot) com
+My email is beccatraber (at) gmail (dot) com.
+I want to be on the email chain.
+I don't disclose speaks.

 I debated on the national circuit for the Kinkaid School, graduated 2008.
 I've been coaching and teaching on the national circuit since.
-I currently am the assistant coach for Lake Highland Prep.
+I am finishing my dissertation at Yale University in Political Theory.
+In Fall 2020, I started working as a full-time teacher at Lake Highland Prep in Florida.

-I try to be as tab as possible, but we all know, that a truly tabula rasa judge is impossible.
+I try to be as tab as possible, but we all know, a truly tabula rasa judge is impossible.
 Just know that everything I'm about to say is simply a preference and not a rule; given a warranted argument, I will shift off of just about any position that I already have or that your opponent gave me.
+The following are thoughts on specific issues of interest to many debaters, in only the vaguest order.

 Speed: I have no problem with spreading -- all I ask is that you are still clear enough to follow.
 What this means is that you need to have vocal variation and emphasis on important parts of your case, like card names and key arguments.

-I prefer an explicit ROB defended as a framework for evaluating the round.
+ROB/LD FW: I prefer an explicit ROB and/or standard defended as a framework for evaluating the round.
 I do not have a preference as to what the ROB is, as long as it capable of filtering offense.
 I am willing and able to judge tricks debate or k debate.
-When civilizations clash, I regularly vote in both directions.
+I regularly vote for ROBs from a policy making, high theory, and materialist k perspective.

 Theory: I'm willing to listen to either reasonability or competing interpretations.
 I don't assume either fairness or jurisdiction as axiomatic voting issues, so feel free to engage on that level of the theory debate.
 I do really enjoy a well-developed theory argument, just make sure you are holding to the same standards of warranting here that I demand anywhere.
 Internal links between the standards and the interpretation, and the standards and the voter, are both key.
 Make sure you have a robust interpretation that isn't simply the same thing as the violation, particularly if you are going under competing interpretations paradigm.
-It is meaningless for me to vote for a norm that is simply "x bad."
+I love a good counter interp that is more than defending the violation--those result in strategic and fun rounds.

 Zach Trotz Paradigm